g8keeperzuul/Healthcheck-for-MQTT-clients/README.md

 # MQTT IoT Health Checker

 A Python application that monitors MQTT topics and displays their health status via a web interface.
+Health is defined as having received _any_ message on the specified topic over the last 1 hour.

 ## Features